The Children’s Day Care project in Peru provides free child care for children of low income families in the local community.

 All volunteers are required to have a criminal records check, which we will arrange with you.

-Read about volunteer experiences and challenges in our Peru Children’s Day Care Volunteering Reviews.
+Read about volunteer experiences and challenges in our Peru Children’s Day Care Reviews.

 “Volunteers give the staff some well-earned respite!
 Volunteers do the majority of household chores as there just is not enough Peruvian help.
 The kindergarten would not run as well without them”

-This project is closed from the 1st Feb to the 5th March 2018.
+This project is closed from the 1 Feb to 5 Mar 2018

 “I spent 6 weeks volunteering at the day care centre and it was the best experience of my life!
 I feel I have come back to the UK as a different person.
 Every morning I was greeted with hugs and pounced on by the children as they are just so excited to see you.
 All the teachers at the centre are a joy to work with, and the care they provide for the children is outstanding.